cirosantilli/algorithm-cheat/index.md

-This contains a list of things you should know to be a good programmer.
+This contains general tips to become a good programmer.

-#tips
+#Tips

-- operating system choice
+##Operating system choice

-    Use Linux because it is free and open source.
+Use Linux because it is free and open source and better than windows for programming.

-- make cheatsheets!
+##Make cheatsheets

 Everything you learn, write it down!
+You will forget it later.

 If there is a good link or book, save the link or the book page!

 If possible make assertions like C, Java or python `assert` statements, so you can be sure that what you think is right is right.

 Publish your cheats so that others can use them too.

-- how to type:
+##Build your CV

+Keep a list of:

+- open source contributions with importance of each contribution.
+Example: <http://www.cirosantilli.com/contrib>
+- a self evaluation of what you know about programming.
+Example: <http://www.cirosantilli.com/self-evaluation>

+##How to type

 - user four fingers
 - use closes finger
 - look at the screen
 - use keyboard shortcuts and good programs that have them (ex: vim)

 Saves time and preserves your arm.

+##standards matter

+The first thing you should ask yourself when learning a new language or other interfaces is: what are the standards?

+Is there a dominating standard?

+What is the state of implementations?
+Are they consistent with one another?
+Are they updated.
+Example:

+- standard: W3C HTML or CSS
+- semi compatible implementations: browsers: Firefox, Chrome, IE

+What are the most important extensions to the standard?
+How portable are they?
+Example:

+- standard: ANSI C vs POSIX vs GNU Extensions

-- download and read the docs as soon as you can.
+##Download and read the docs

 First start with tutorials which are easier to understand and find the most interesting things in.

 As soon as you can handle the docs, download and read the official docs, since those are more precise and up to date than tutorials.

-#language

-##programming
+#Language

+##Programming

-- most popular? hard to say
+- most popular?
+Hard to say

+- niches matter.
+Some languages dominate certain application spaces.

-- niches PHP, Javascript == web, Fortran == numerical
+    - PHP, Ruby, Javascript == web
+    - Fortran == numerical

-- all programming languages the same (theorethical)
+- all programming languages the same (theoretical)

 - categories: